CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 }
 ```

 Now, our state will either hold the `currentLocation` or `errorMessage` keys with the values we dispatched from our component.

-Remember to keep running your tests.
+**Remember to keep running your tests.
 I know it's time-consuming and annoying when they go red but do it anyway.
-It's a good habit.
+It's a good habit.**

 So, let's put the values we added to state to use.
-Create a new component and call it `WatherView.jsx`.
-We will create a new functional component that will subscribe to the `currentLocation` and `errorMessage` values (making use of `useSelector` as we did before).
+Create a new file in the `components` folder and call it `WatherView.jsx`.
+We will create a new functional component that will subscribe to the `currentLocation` and `errorMessage` values (making use of `useSelector` hook as we did before).

 ```js
 import React from 'react'